-The discount rate used to determine Life insurance contract liabilities is a risk free discount rate.
-The methodology for determining the discount rate has changed for the year ended 30 June 2014.
+The discount rate used to determine life insurance contract liabilities is a risk free discount rate.
 Single point discount rates have been determined so that the term structure of the products is taken into account in setting the discount rate.
-For annuities and risk business rates between 4.3% pa and 5.1% pa were used (30 June 2013 3.5% to 4.1%).
+For annuities and risk business rates between 3.3% p.a. and 4.4% p.a. were used (30 June 2014 4.3% to 5.1%).